Payments Technology

 What are NFC mobile payments?

-NFC payments generally have transaction fees similar to credit card processing rates — a small percentage of the purchase amount, plus a few cents per transaction.
+Transaction fees are similar to credit card processing rates, and usually involve a small percentage of the purchase amount, plus a few cents per transaction.

 How do NFC mobile payments work?